PaulBoye-py/atr-motors-arthurite/README.md

 ## Project Overview

 **Objective:**
 Migrate atrmotors.com from Hostinger to AWS to improve scalability, reliability, and performance for a luxury car shop website.
-The migration will utilize various AWS services to establish a secure, scalable, and highly available architecture, minimizing downtime and ensuring a seamless user experience.
+This migration will leverage Amazon Web Services (AWS) to establish a secure, highly available, and scalable architecture tailored to the organization’s needs.

 **Goals:**

-- Achieve improved load times and performance stability.
+- Improve website reliability and performance.
-- Enhance security with AWS native services.
+- Enhance security with AWS native services and HTTPS support.
-- Enable scaling for future growth.
+- Enable seamless scaling for future traffic growth.
-- Reduce downtime during migration.
+- Minimize downtime during and after migration.

 ---